mariadb-corporation/MaxScale/Documentation/Filters/Hintfilter.md

-For example, when the following prepared statement is prepared with the MariaDB Connector-C function `mariadb_stmt_prepare` and then executed with `mariadb_stmt_execute` the result is always returned from the master:
+For example, when the following prepared statement is prepared with the MariaDB Connector-C function `mariadb_stmt_prepare` and then executed with `mariadb_stmt_execute` the result is always returned from the primary:

 ```
 SELECT user FROM accounts WHERE id = ? -- maxscale route to master